imustafin/brie_doom/site/ported-functions-breakdown.md

 {{ site.data.functions_ported.e_estimation }} LOC.

 Table below lists the ported functions.
-The first column contains the original name of the function and two links (_C_, _E_) which will take you to the original C code and the ported Eiffel code respectively.
+The first column contains the original name of the function which is a link to the original C function definition.
+Other links show the ported Eiffel features which implement the C function.

 The next two columns _C_ and _Eiffel_ display the lines of code in the original function and the port.